tolgaoa/devdep5g/README.md

 sudo mv linux-amd64/helm /usr/local/bin/helm
 ```
 ## Step 4: Deploying the Core Network
-From the oai-5gcn folder execute the following,
+From the create_volumes folder execute the following,

 1. Create the persistent volume required for the mysql database which will be holding the subscriber information of the users.
 Make sure to change the path of where the volume will be created on the host in the file [create_mysql_volume.yaml](create_mysql_volume.yaml)
 ```